 - USA Networks.
 Monk. – A humorous television series which chronicles the adventures of Adrian Monk, a OCD sufferer whose sickness is also his greatest strength as it allows him to notice details that others overlook.
 Good for offering ourselves a humorous view of our behaviors and a good laugh never hurt us.

 - Obsessive Compulsive Foundation. – The largest non-profit organization that advocates for sufferers and researches OCD.
 An essential resource for anyone suffering from OCD.
 Their website includes large amounts of information and they have many other resources (e.g. books, videos, newsletters, support groups) that can be of great use.

 - Available Free Online

 - Elizabeth A. Nelson, Jonathan S. Abramowitz, Stephen P. Whiteside, Brett J. Deacon.
 “Scrupulosity in Patients with Obsessive-Compsulive Disorder: Relationship to Clinical and Cognitive Phenomena.”
 Journal of Anxiety Disorders, 20, 2006, 1071-1086.

 - Unavailable Online

 - BA Fallon, MR Liebowitz, E Hollander, FR Schneier, RB Campeas, J Fairbanks, LA Papp, JA Hatterer, D Sandberg.
 “The Pharmacotherapy of Moral or Religious Scrupulosity.”
 The Journal of Clinical Psychiatry, 1990, 51(12):517-521.

-- Especially its treatment of medications for OCD, at the time the book was written few medications were available for OCD – and the particular one researched in this book has more significant side effects than more recent medications. ↩
+- Especially its treatment of medications for OCD, at the time the book was written few medications were available for OCD – and the particular one researched in this book has greater side effects than more recently discovered medications.↩